codio/site/source/docs/dashboard/desktopapp.html.md

 A Codio account is required

-To download the desktop app to install to your local machine select the appropriate OS
+To download the desktop app to install to your local machine select the appropriate OS (Tablet/Mobile devices are not supported)

 |  | |  |
 | :------ |:----:| -----------: |